ConstanceSL/conspiracyTrajectories/guidelines.md

 # Conspiracy Analysis Guidelines

 ## General Tips
-- **Multiple Selection**: You can select multiple options in the Topics and Sources Used dropdowns by holding CTRL (Windows) or CMD (Mac) while clicking.
-You can also click and drag to select multiple options at once.
 - **Progress Tracking**:
   - Use the "Done" checkbox in the analysis card to mark a post as complete.
 This will add the !DONE! tag to the post's notes and turn the row green in the trajectory view.
   - You can also add the !DONE! tag to the user's notes in the trajectory view when you've completed analyzing all their posts.